 Having no other trading activity other than the investment within the Insurance Company, the Group is exposed to the same risks of the Insurance Company.
 The Group is exposed to underwriting risks, market risks, credit risks, liquidity risks, operational risks and other material risks.
 These risks relate to the Insurance Company and reflect the fact that the Insurance Company is in growth mode and is underwriting business across Europe.
-The nature of such risks https://find-and-update.company information service.gov.uk/company/FC036828/fijingand their impact on the Group's risk profile under various scenarios are in each case set forth in Section C hereof, including by reference to the documents incorporated therein.
+The nature of such risks and their impact on the Group's risk profile under various scenarios are in each case set forth in Section C hereof, including by reference to the documents incorporated therein.